anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 ```
 You only have to run this command once on your machine.

-For more information about the Mimi component framework, you can refer to the [Mimi](https://github.com/anthofflab/Mimi.jl) Github repository, which has a documentation andlinks to various models that are based on Mimi.
+For more information about the Mimi component framework, you can refer to the [Mimi](https://github.com/anthofflab/Mimi.jl) Github repository, which has a documentation and links to various models that are based on Mimi.

 ## Installing Mimi-PAGE